Chiropody & Podiatry

 • Joint steroid injections

-Podiatry services at the Wellhead Practice
+Podiatry services at The Wellhead Practice

 At The Wellhead Practice, our HCPC-registered podiatrists are dedicated to foot health care.
 Each member of our foot health team has a Podiatry degree, which involves 3 years of training and approximately a thousand hours of practical training.
 They also have state registration and professional indemnity.
 The NHS recognises this qualification as equipping a podiatrist with extensive foot and lower limb knowledge.